Rail-first France

 What fallback exists when a day breaks?The fallback is strong: swap museums, neighborhoods, shopping, parks, food, or a slower day without damaging the trip.The fallback exists only if the base has enough town life and the route was not built around one fragile excursion.The fallback is decent when Aix itself is valued, because markets, cafes, museums, and Sainte-Victoire context can carry a day.The fallback is thin without a car; missed transfers or poor weather can disconnect the villages, caves, and river logic.No-car plans need a good bad-weather and missed-transfer answer, not just a best-case route.

-What is the common planning mistake?Underestimating how much Paris can already fill the trip, then adding a region that weakens both the city stay and the departure.Assuming every famous chateau is reachable on demand instead of narrowing the plan around one base and a short list.Using Aix as shorthand for all Provence, then promising villages, coast, lavender, Marseille, and markets in one rail-first stay.Treating rural beauty as if it solves rural transport; Dordogne needs exact logistics before it earns a no-car recommendation.A professional no-car recommendation protects the reader from the destination that only works on paper.
+What is the common planning mistake?Underestimating how much Paris can already fill the trip, then adding a region that weakens both the city stay and the departure.Assuming every famous chateau is reachable on demand instead of narrowing the plan around one base and a short list.Using Aix as shorthand for all Provence, then promising villages, coast, lavender, Marseille, and markets in one rail-first stay.Treating rural beauty as if it solves rural transport; Dordogne needs exact logistics before it earns a no-car recommendation.A reliable no-car plan avoids destinations that work only on paper.

 III